Skip to Content

 4. How long is the Maligne Canyon Hike?

 The first four bridges are fairly close together, and it only takes around 15-30 minutes to walk from the first to the fourth bridge, depending on how long you stop to soak in the views.
-The fifth bridge is another 15 minutes on, and then the sixth bridge is another 35 minutes away on foot.
+The fifth bridge is another 15 minutes, and then the sixth bridge is another 35 minutes away on foot.

-If you don’t want to do the whole hike but do want to make the most of your time here, we recommend going from the first to the fourth bridge, as this is the most beautiful section anyway.
+If you don’t want to do the whole hike but want to make the most of your time here, we recommend going from the first to the fourth bridge, as this is the most beautiful section anyway.
 You could do this in around an hour, with plenty of time to enjoy the scenery.

 5. How difficult is the Maligne Canyon Hike?